izam-mohammed/Mumbai-Home-Price/readme.md

 In this end-to-end data science and machine learning project, I Build a model that predict the price of houses in Mumbai.
 After Hyperparameter tuning and cross validation, I found that a Linear Regression is best for this model.
 The Model has 87% of accuracy in predicting the house prices.The dataset used is Mumbai prices data set from Kaggle.

+Scroll to the end to see the preview !!!!

 The inputs for predicting house prices -
 1) Area
 2) BHK